iigethr/tadao/README.md

 # Tadao
-A Minimal and Lightweight SCSS Toolset.
+A Minimal and Lightweight Design System.